Islandora/islandora_mirador/README.md

 ## Introduction

-This module provides Drupal integration for the [Mirador](https://projectmirador.org) image viewer.
+This is a Drupal module that wraps around the Mirador image viewer.
+It does not strictly require Islandora, however it depends on an [IIIF Manifest](https://iiif.io/api/presentation/2.0/), Islandora generates these manifests but they can also come from third-party sources.

 ## Installation